neeraj552/Chat_APP/README.md

 ## Description
- This is just simple chat appliction.
+ This is just a simple chat appliction.

 ## technology
 this app is realtime chat appliction .